 From the first equation, we obtain the existence of a constant $c\in\R$ such that $u_{i+\frac12} = c$ is constant for all $i$.
 Inserting this into the second equation then yields $u_i = c$ for all $i$, i.e., $\pmb{u} = c \pmb{1}$. \end{proof}

 The central version of the Active Flux method is not nullspace consistent.
-This goes in line with the lack of nullspace consistency for periodic problems of the classical central second-order finite difference operator approximating the first derivative based on the approximation $\partial_x u(x_i) \approx \frac{u_{i+1}-u_{i-1}}{2\Delta x}$.
+This is in line with the lack of nullspace consistency for periodic problems of the classical central second-order finite difference operator approximating the first derivative based on the approximation $\partial_x u(x_i) \approx \frac{u_{i+1}-u_{i-1}}{2\Delta x}$.

 \begin{lemma} The central Active Flux difference operator $D$ in \eqref{eq:central-AF} has a two-dimensional nullspace spanned by the vectors $\vec{1}$ and $(1,-1,1,-1,\ldots,1,-1)^T$.
-Therefore, the central version \eqref{eq:findiffgeneralcentral} of the Active Flux method is not nullspace-consistent. \end{lemma}
+Therefore, the central version \eqref{eq:findiffgeneralcentral} of the Active Flux method is not nullspace consistent. \end{lemma}

 \begin{proof} As before, all vectors of the form $\vec{u} = c \vec{1}$ obviously satisfy $D \vec{u} = \vec{0}$.
 Furthermore, the linear difference scheme resulting from the condition $D \vec{u} = \vec{0}$ is given by